JTReid/hackathon/README.md

 * `bundle exec rake db:create` to create the database
 * `bundle exec rake db:setup` to create the database schema and seed data
 * `bundle exec hookup` To make your database schema sync after each git checkout
-* Set up your .env file.
+* Set up your local_env.yml file copied from local_env.example.yml.
 You should get the development values from a colleague

 ## Running